AidaJalali/E-Commerce-Website/README.md

-# 🛍 Django E-Commerce Website
+# 🛍 Django E-Commerce Website (Gilan Products Theme)
 A simple e-commerce website built with **Django**, allowing users to browse products, add items to their cart, and place orders (without payment integration).

 ---